Storfjord Municipality

-The 1543 km2 municipality is the 54th largest by area out of the 356 municipalities in Norway.
-Storfjord is the 289th most populous municipality in Norway with a population of 1,836.
-The municipality's population density is 1.2 PD/km2 and its population has decreased by 3.8% over the previous 10-year period.
+The 1543 km2 municipality is the 54th largest by area out of the 357 municipalities in Norway.
+Storfjord is the 293rd most populous municipality in Norway with a population of 1,825.
+The municipality's population density is 1.2 PD/km2 and its population has decreased by 6% over the previous 10-year period.

 General information

-The municipality of Storfjord was established in 1929 when the large Lyngen Municipality was divided into three: Lyngen Municipality in the northwest, Kåfjord Municipality in the northeast, and Storfjord Municipality in the south.
+The municipality of Storfjord was established by a royal resolution that was approved on 21 June 1929 when the large Lyngen Municipality was divided into three: Lyngen Municipality in the northwest, Kåfjord Municipality in the northeast, and Storfjord Municipality in the south.
 The initial population of Storfjord was 1,499.
 On 1 January 1964, the Elvebakken farm of Balsfjord Municipality was transferred to Storfjord.
 Then on 1 January 1992, one uninhabited farm in the Nordnes area of Lyngen Municipality was transferred to Storfjord.

 On 1 January 2020, the municipality became part of the newly formed Troms og Finnmark county.
 Previously, it had been part of the old Troms county.
+On 1 January 2024, the Troms og Finnmark county was divided and the municipality once again became part of Troms county.